How to Install UrBackup on Ubuntu 26.04, 24.04 and 22.04

 Add Client Machines

-The Ubuntu package installed in this guide is the server.
+The Ubuntu package installed above is the server.
 Machines that need protection still require an UrBackup client.
 Local clients can often discover the server on the LAN, while remote clients usually need the server address and port 55415 configured explicitly.

 Windows Group Policy deployment is a client rollout task, not a server installation step.
 Use the client installer and your domain software-deployment policy if you need centralized Windows deployment.